EllyPirelly/cf-chat-app/README.md

   - a user can enter their name and choose a background color for the chat screen
 - chat screen
   - display of chat conversation, an input field, a submit button
-  - picking image off of device's image library
+  - picking an image off of device's image library
   - taking photo with device's camera
-  - sending images via chat conversation
+  - sending an image via chat conversation
   - retaining and sending geo location data via chat conversation
 - storing data on- and offline to enable users to read their messages while being offline
 - disallow the creation of new messages when users are offline